Pramila-V-FSD/MemoryGame/README.md

 1. Clone or download this repository.
 2. Open the `index.html` file in your web browser to start playing the game.
+3. Open the URl and start the game https://capable-sable-e848bb.netlify.app

 Features: